-For the Years Ended December 31 2022 2021 Weighted average number of common shares - basic and diluted 16,791,973 16,686,916
+For the Years Ended December 31 2023 2022 Weighted average number of common shares - basic and diluted 17,123,919 16,791,973

-8. SEGMENTED INFORMATION
+9. SEGMENTED INFORMATION

 Acadian's presentation of reportable segments is based on how management has organized the business in making operating and capital allocation decisions and assessing performance.
 Acadian has two operating segments: NB Timberlands and Maine Timberlands.
-The significant accounting policies followed for the segments are consistent with those described in Note 2.
+The material accounting policies followed for the segments are consistent with those described in Note 2.

-Adjusted EBITDA is used to evaluate the operating performance of reportable segments.
+Adjusted EBITDA is used to evaluate the operational performance of reportable segments.
 Adjusted EBITDA is defined as net income before interest, income taxes, fair value adjustments, recovery of or impairment of land and roads, and depreciation and amortization.